zargony/touch-n-drink/README.md

 ESP32-C3, Keypad, OLED Display and NFC reader in a custom acrylic case.
 See [hardware] folder for details.

+## PCB

+Small custom PCB for the microcontroller and connectors to other components.
+Either manufactured or manually soldered to a perfboard.
+See [pcb] folder for details.

 ## Firmware

 Written in [Rust].
 See [firmware] folder for details.